andreaiacono/andreaiacono.github.io/tesi/thesis.md

 scope.
 Other conferences were held in the United States and Europe, in addition to increasingly frequent publications.

-## []{#anchor-18}2.3 Evolution and Emergence in Artificial Life
+## Evolution and Emergence in Artificial Life

 The topics addressed by artificial life researchers concern both biological phenomena and complex systems in general.
 Therefore, artificial life pursues a double objective: increasing our understanding of nature and increasing our understanding of artificial models, thus providing us with means to increase their performance.
-An example of the first objective is von Neumann\'s research described earlier, while an example of the second objective is the work of John Koza (described later) on software that develops through evolution.
+An example of the first objective is von Neumann's research described earlier, while an example of the second objective is the work of John Koza (described later) on software that develops through evolution.
 Computer programs are currently written by human beings: programmers.
 During recent years,